Life

 Photo by Brandon AlmsOctavia is Wonder's of Wildlife's giant Pacific octopus.
 Purchase Photo

-Jared belt has the coolest job you’ve never heard of.
+Jared Belt has the coolest job you’ve never heard of.
 As an aquarist at Wonders of Wildlife National Museum & Aquarium, Belt cares for a diverse array of marine life, but one of the most fascinating creatures under his watch is Octavia, the aquarium’s giant Pacific octopus.
 At just one year old, Octavia displays the intelligence and individuality that make giant Pacific octopuses such captivating animals for marine enthusiasts.

 Belt’s care of Octavia covers all the essentials.
 He provides her with a high-quality protein-based diet; he checks her weight weekly; he ensures her tank is well-maintained.
 Yet his work goes far beyond routine tasks, demanding ingenuity and a surprising sense of camaraderie with the giant Pacific octopus.